aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/extract-links/_index.md

 document.
 Save(dataDir);
 ```

-### Sample source code for Extract Links using Aspose.Words for .NET
+### Sample source code for Extract Links using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory. string dataDir = "YOUR DOCUMENT DIRECTORY";